Nashville Sex Offense Attorneys

 Married individuals may be charged with spousal rape if they engage in sexual penetration that is unlawful because it is alleged that the defendant was armed with a weapon, caused serious bodily harm, or the couple has been separated and at least one partner has filed for either divorce or separate maintenance.
 This offense may be elevated to an aggravated form if the defendant is alleged to have engaged in behavior was particularly vile, cruel, or otherwise inhumane and either caused serious bodily harm or was armed with a weapon.
 While the base offense will be prosecuted as a Class C felony, the aggravated form is a Class B felony.
 These accusations are often paired with domestic violence allegations and can be damaging to the accused’s reputation.

-Consult with a Sexual Offense Attorney in Nashville, Tennessee
+Consult with a Sexual Assault Defense Attorney in Nashville, Tennessee